-No guarantees have been granted and there are no provisions for doubtful accounts in relation to balances between related parties at the reporting date.
+As of the date of these consolidated financial statements, no guarantees have been granted and there are no doubtful receivables allowances in relation to balances between related parties.

 The "Transactions" table includes all transactions with related parties that total over ThUS\$ 200 per annum in any period (which is 0.001% of operating revenues and 0.001% of cost of sales).